aleksas/pydelay/README.md

 Python 2.4 or higher
 weave for python 2.4 or higher

-# install weave using :  pip install weave
+# install weave using :

+pip install weave

-# install the package using :  python setup.py install
+# install pydelay using

+python setup.py install

-#  enjoy !!
+ enjoy !!